Medications for Heart Failure

 • Increase life expectancy and quality of life

 Many medicines are used to treat HF.
 The best medicines for you depend on personal factors, including your type and stage of HF.
-Different medicines work on different systems in your body to improve symptoms.
-Some commonly prescribed medications include:1,3,4
+Different medicines work in different ways to improve symptoms.
+Common groups or types of drug (classes) include:1,3-7

 • Aldosterone antagonists